benfrick/docs-portfolio/src/doc/getting-started/using_nike_apis.md

 #### Member

-Nike members have previously registered a <a href="https://www.nike.com/us/en_us/e/nike-plus-membership" target="_blank">Nike+</a> account and have logged in with their credentials from inside your app.
+Nike members have previously registered a [Nike+](https://www.nike.com/us/en_us/e/nike-plus-membership){:target="blank"} account and have logged in with their credentials from inside your app.
 Members get benefits like free shipping, free 30-day trials, and the ability to save shipping and payment information for faster checkout.

 For API calls involving members, an _access token_ must be obtained from Nike Unite services and included in the **Authorization** request header after the user has logged in.